How to Find All Pages on a Website – 8 Easy Ways

 1. To audit a new client’s website and find indexing issues.

-Technical issues such as broken links, server errors, slow page speed, or bad mobile usability prevent Google from indexing the pages.
-So, site audits reveal how many URLs a site has and which of them are problematic.
-In the end, it helps SEOs estimate the scope of future work in the project.
+Technical issues such as broken links, server errors, slow page speed, or bad mobile usability prevent Google from indexing website pages.
+So, site SEO audits reveal how many URLs a website has and which of them are problematic.
+In the end, this helps SEOs estimate the scope of future work in the project.

 2. To detect your own site’s pages that are not indexed by mistake.